Opening a new shop during a pandemic shutdown is a bold move, but this couple has found a ready audience as the French Quarter reopening unfolds.

 “It’s been a strange year, even for two people in the business of strange, but stay tuned!
 We have so much more community outreach planned.
 As soon as we’re able, we’re going to hit the ground running with lectures and workshops and make it a space where people can connect with other weirdos.”

 Weirdos: welcome to the place where the strange meets the beautiful, at 822 Chartres Street.
-Dark Matter is open Thursday through Monday from noon to six.
+Dark Matter is open:

 Find more stories on French Quarter Journal's home page, or check out our Hunkering Down blog.